LionelMorgado/RShinyPortfolio/README.md

 * [AnnotatoR](https://lio-mor.shinyapps.io/AnnotatoR/): A tool to get protein annotations

-* [MethBrowseR](https://lio-mor.shinyapps.io/MethBrowseR/):A portal to explore epigenetic marks in epiRILs from Arabidopsis thaliana
+* [MethBrowseR](https://lio-mor.shinyapps.io/MethBrowseR/): A portal to explore epigenetic marks in epiRILs from Arabidopsis thaliana